-Mr. Wallace has worked for over 30 years in corporate finance including as Vice Chairman and Managing Director of CIBC World Markets Inc. He is currently the President of Peloton Advisors Inc., a corporate financial advisory firm.
-Throughout his career, he has worked with both private and public companies in industries similar and adjacent to Swiss Water's business, including distribution, processing plants, international operations, and branding.
-Many of these organizations provide perspectives on commoditybased businesses that are relevant to Swiss Water.
+Mr. Wallace has worked for over 30 years in corporate finance including as Vice Chairman and Managing Director of CIBC Capital Markets Inc. He is currently the President of Peloton Advisors Inc., a corporate financial advisory firm.
+Throughout his career, he has worked with both private and public companies in industries similar to Swiss Water's business, including distribution, processing plants, international operations, and branding.
 He brings to the Board extensive experience in capital markets, commodity industries, risk management, mergers and acquisitions, securities regulatory matters, financial and accounting matters, international business, equity and debt financings and corporate strategic planning.
 He currently serves on the Board and is the Chair of the Audit Committee and a member of the Compensation and Human Resources Committee at Mercer International Inc., a global forest products company.
-He is also a member of the Advisory Board to Tricor Pacific Capital Inc., a leading Canadian family office that invests in a diverse group of companies.
-Mr. Wallace holds a Master of Business Administration from the University of Chicago and a Bachelor of Applied Science (Mechanical Engineering) from the University of Toronto and the ICD.D designation.
+He is also a Senior Advisor to Tricor Pacific Capital Inc., a leading Canadian family office that invests in a diverse group of companies.
+Mr. Wallace holds a Master of Business Administration from the University of Chicago and a Bachelor of Applied Science (Mechanical Engineering) from the University of Toronto and the ICD.D designation from the Institute of Corporate Directors.